Siphon880gh/devbrain/AI API Developer (2. Can leverage APIs from AI services)/AI Agents/AI Agents - Tools.md

 - Read or write files
 - Chain tools together as part of a task

+In some agentic systems, part of the toolset may be knowing which AI model to switch to based on the prompt / request.
+In that case, it's awareness of its own tools (not just external tools like emailing).
 ### Tool Awareness Isn’t Guaranteed

 Not all agent environments expose the same capabilities.
 Some agents operate with a very limited tool surface—sometimes intentionally, for safety or simplicity.